cumeadi/CanzaTrade/app/frontend/CANZA_TRANSFORMATION.md

 ## Conclusion

 The CanzaTrade transformation successfully creates a professional, African market-focused trading platform that reflects Canza Finance's brand identity.
-The new design prioritizes clarity, efficiency, and brand consistency while maintaining the powerful trading functionality of the original OpenTrader platform.
+The new design prioritizes clarity, efficiency, and brand consistency while maintaining the powerful trading functionality of the original CanzaTrade platform.

 The modular CSS architecture and responsive design ensure that the platform works seamlessly across all devices and can be easily maintained and extended as business requirements evolve.